 Is Credit Karma safe to use?

 While two-factor authentication is available on Credit Karma, it's not automatically turned on for standard accounts.
-Users can enable the feature under Settings either by visiting the website on the desktop or the app.
+You can enable it in your Security & Privacy Settings either by visiting the website or the app.

 Finally, the site will automatically log you off after a period of inactivity as another level of security.

-- Personal information, including your name, address, email address, Social Security number, and phone number
+- Personal information, including your name, address, email address, SSN, and phone number, which is used to verify your identity.

 Credit Karma customer service